The PCB Editor - Layer Colors page of the Preferences dialog

 The PCB Editor – Layer Colors page of the Preferences dialog provides controls to change the colors used for all supported board layers and system objects associated with viewing a board in 2D.
 Quickly change the color of a chosen layer or all layers on-the-fly.
 Alternatively, define a color profile to determine the colors assigned to each and every layer.
 Color profiles can be saved and loaded to enable the quick application of favorite/desired color schemes.

 The colors defined here are reflected in and can also be defined on the View Configuration panel on the Layers & Colors tab.

-The PCB Editor – Layer Colors page is accessed by clicking Layer Colors under the PCB Editor folder in the main Preferences dialog (accessed by clicking in the top right corner of the design space).
+The PCB Editor – Layer Colors page is accessed by clicking Layer Colors under the PCB Editor folder in the main Preferences dialog (accessed by clicking the button in the top right corner of the workspace).

 Saved Color Profiles - lists the names of the currently saved color profiles.
 Click on an entry to 'activate' it.
 This allows you to view the colors configured for the layers in that profile in the Active color profile region of the dialog and make any changes as required.

 Note that clicking OK will use the selected color profile, but if you have made any changes to layer colors for that profile and want to use them beyond the current editing session, you must save those changes using the Save color profile or Save As color profile links in the Actions region.

 2D color settings are system-based.
 All PCB documents will use the active 2D color profile.

 Location of saved profile - shows the file path of a saved 2D color profile.
 Hover the cursor over an entry in the Saved Color Profiles list to see the path here.

 Explore Folder - click to open the folder in which the saved color profiles are located.